David Lean: Personal life

+Honours

 Lean was appointed Commander of the Order of the British Empire (CBE) in 1953, and was knighted for his contributions and services to the arts in 1984.
 Lean received the AFI Life Achievement Award in 1990.
 In 2012, Lean was among the British cultural icons selected by artist Sir Peter Blake to appear in a new version of his most famous artwork—the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album cover—celebrating the British cultural figures of his lifetime that he most admires.

 In 1999, the British Film Institute compiled its list of the Top 100 British films.
 Seven of Lean's films appeared on the list: